4LPH7/Auto_Typer/README.md

 4. **Start Typing**: Press the hotkey or click the "Start Typing" button to begin.
 5. **Stop Typing**: Press `ESC` or click the "Stop Typing" button to halt typing.

-## Screenshots

-_Add screenshots of the application in both light and dark modes to showcase its design._

 ## Contribution
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.